 MSV has open enrollment.
 Children can be enrolled any time during the year based on availability.
 Our Preschool is licensed for children ages 18 months – 5 years.
-Kindergarten classes for ages 5 – 6 years.
-After School Programs are for children ages 6-9 years.
-And Summer Camps ages 18 months to 12 years.
+Kindergarten classes for ages 5 – 6 years and Summer Camps ages 18 months to 6 years.

 How does MSV make admission decisions?

-Priority on the waitlist is determined by a number of factors, including, but not limited to, whether an older sibling has been a student, sign-up date, full-time and part-time schedules, the age of the child and availablity.
+Priority on the waitlist is determined by a number of factors, including, but not limited to, whether an older sibling has been a student, sign-up date, full-time is required, the age of the child and availability.
 The wait list is ranked by sibling priority and date of application.
 We do not give out a wait list "number".
 We do our best to be fair to all of our applicants and give you as much information as possible about your status.